Anandsharmak/Conversation_AI/Readme.md

 uvicorn Main:app --reload
 python Test.py

-Cuda
+##Cuda
-Install cuda as it is required for running the code on GPU Add Cuda to path
+Install cuda as it is required for running the code on GPU Add Cuda to path pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

-Confluence:
+##Confluence:
 https://myappideas.atlassian.net/wiki/spaces/SD/pages/65933/AI+app+idea

-Language to use
+##Language to use
 React native for both android and web

-First Phase
+##First Phase
 We will focus first on android app development

-Breakdown of Tasks:
+##Breakdown of Tasks:
 Create a AI model which can train on the data and then give you a english language response.

 Create a bot for giving simple response yes no and sending it.